KitronikLtd/pxt-kitronik-move-motor/RadioControlRx.md

 ### Step 8
 Now to add the blocks for driving the motors in ``||logic:else if||`` and ``||logic:else||`` brackets.
 Add a ``||Kitronik_Move_Motor.move direction||`` block in the ``||logic:else if||`` bracket.
 Place the variable "value" into the speed entry same as below (Click and drag the word "value" from the top of the ``||radio:on Receive Value||`` block.
-The motor direction to be "Reverse".
+Set the direction to be "Reverse".
 Select this from the drop down in the block.
 #### ~ tutorialhint
 ```blocks
 radio.onReceivedValue(function (name, value) {